sysid/tldr/pages/common/xargs.md

 # Filter tasks by name
 find ... | grep ... | xargs ...

 # Limit the number of tasks.
-I use this all the time
-# for faster testing
+I use this all the time for faster testing
 find ... | head | xargs ...

-# Believe it or not, I use this to randomize music
-# and videos :)
+# Believe it or not, I use this to randomize music and videos :)
 find ... | shuf | xargs mplayer
 ```

+## find
 - When you use `-exec` to do the work you run a separate instance of the called program for each element of input.
    So if find comes up with 10,000 results, you run exec 10,000 times.
 - With xargs, you build up the input into bundles and run them through the command as few times as possible, which is often just once.
-When dealing with hundreds or thousands of elements this is a big win for xargs.
 - `-print0` Tells find to print all results to std, each separated with the ASCII NUL character '\000
 - `-0` Tells xargs that the input will be separated with the ASCII NUL character '\000
     The advantage is that all results will be handed over to xargs as a single string without newline separation.
 NUL charater separation is a way to escape files which also contain spaces in their filenames